NFL Rumors: Viral Photo Allegedly Shows Alvin Kamara At Nightclub Without Mask Before Positive COVID-19 Test

 — Bleacher Report (@BleacherReport) January 1, 2021

-The photo was shared across social media and posted by Pro Sports Extra, leading to a backlash among some fans who believed that he was putting the Saints season at jeopardy.
+The photo was shared across social media and posted by Pro Sports Extra, leading to some backlash among some fans who believed that he was putting the Saints season in jeopardy.
 It remained unclear whether the positive test would keep him out of the first game should they not earn an opening-round bye.

-While it was not yet clear whether the allegations against Kamara were true, a number of professional athletes have found trouble for failing to adhere to COVID-19 guidelines this year.
-The Washington Football Team cut ties with former first-round pick Dwayne Haskins after video emerged showing the quarterback not wearing a mask while attending a birthday party for his girlfriend in the hours after his Week 15 loss to the Seattle Seahawks.
-As the New York Post noted, Haskins was fined $40,000 for the incident, his second breach of COVID-19 protocol.
-Before parting ways with him, the team also stripped Haskins of his captaincy.
+While it was not yet clear whether the allegations against Kamara were true, a number of professional athletes have found themselves in trouble for failing to adhere to COVID-19 guidelines this year.
+The Washington Football Team cut ties with former first-round pick Dwayne Haskins after footage emerged showing the quarterback not wearing a mask while attending a birthday party for his girlfriend in the hours after his Week 15 loss to the Seattle Seahawks.

+As the New York Post noted, Haskins was fined $40,000 for the incident, which was his second breach of COVID-19 protocol.
+Before parting ways with him, the team also stripped the 23-year-old of his captaincy.